medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <br/>

-Sender indeholder i EHMI kun det mandatory element Identifier.
+Sender contains only the mandatory element Identifier.

 <br/>